wandb/weave/examples/experimental/ProductionMonitoring/StreamTable.md

 In a notebook, the StreamTable variable on a line by itself will return a Weave Panel view of the StreamTable.
 The StreamTable will contain all the logged columns and their values, as well as a `timestamp` column indicating when the row was logged.
 By default, rows will be ordered by oldest first.
 You can modify a StreamTable Panel from the UI to sort by columns, group by column values, filter for specific ranges or values, etc.

-**Note: Column display order is currently non-deterministic** over repeated views of the Panel.
-If you would like to modify the order, open the StreamTable Panel in a new window as a Board and edit/save a Board from this seed panel.
+**Note:** If you would like to customize and save a specific view of a StreamTable Panel, open the StreamTable Panel in a new window as a Board and edit/save a Board from this seed panel.
 There are two options to achieve this:
 * via the weave.wandb.ai/?exp=...
 URL
 * via "Open in new tab" arrow button, revealed in the menu when you hover on the right side of a StreamTable panel displayed in the notebok)